Energetics of Trapped-Ion Quantum Computation: Introduction

-In this work, an implementation of the Quantum Fourier Transform (QFT) in a trapped-ion system \cite{versatile} was studied.
-Following the principles of the MNR methodology, the implementation of the QFT algorithm was simulated and validated through comparison with the theoretical ideal previsions, using a selected metrics of performance.
-The quantum noise and its impact on the performance of the algorithm were studied with three different noise models included in the simulation.
-A theoretical characterization of the energetic consumption of the experiment was obtained by analyzing the different components of the experimental setup.
+The implementation of the QFT algorithm was simulated and validated through comparison with the theoretical ideal previsions, using a selected metrics of performance.
+The quantum noise and its impact on the performance of the algorithm were studied including three different noise models in the simulation.
+A theoretical characterization of the energetic consumption of the computation was obtained by analyzing the different components of the experimental setup and the various stages involved.
 Additionally, a potential scaling of the energetic costs was argued and used to find a possible threshold for an energetic quantum advantage against state-of-the-art classical supercomputers.